blucreative/dlr-arma3/docs/infantry/equipment.md

 Members may elect to carry a standard or altimeter watch.

-Radio slot is not used; TFAR radios will be carried in the uniform.
+Radio slot is used and will carry a TFAR radio.

 All members will carry a military 1:50,000 type map of the AO and a standard compass.

 ### Barracks Uniform
-Memebers not engaged in training or operations may elect to wear the Barracks uniform.
+Members not engaged in training or operations may elect to wear the Barracks uniform.
 It consists of the British Armed Forces uniform, 2 secondary magazines, sidearm, and approved cap/beret.